Damir-Smajic/Atlant-QA-Task/README.md

 # Cypress Test Suite
-This repository contains a test suite built with Cypress for testing [insert application name here].
+This repository contains a test suite built with Cypress for testing ToolsQA Demi Site.
 This README will guide you through how to set up the project and run the tests.

 # Prerequisites
 Before running the tests, you must have the following installed on your machine: